Academic Experiential Learning

-Study Abroad: Many honors students take advantage of the study abroad trips and exchange programs developed and led through the Office of International Programs and Services.
+Study Abroad: All study abroad trips and exchange programs developed and led through the Office of Global Engagement.

-Undergraduate Student Teaching Assistantships: Teaching assistantships are available for academically strong and talented students.
+Undergraduate Student Teaching Assistantships and Supplemental Instructors: Teaching assistantships and supplemental instructor positions are available for academically strong and talented students in certain departments.
 See your department for these opportunities.